serpient/elixir_tic_tac_toe/README.md

 Rule 1: Follow TDD

 ### Phase 1: 2 Local Players
+- Simple instructions for the user should be provided
+- Standard 3 X 3 board
+- "X" and "O" markers
+- Winner or tie games should be identified and game should end
+- Human vs Human (local)

+*Test plan:*
-1. Outputs a board to command line
+1. Outputs a standard 3x3 board to command line
-2. Accepts player 1 input
+2. Accepts player input
 3. Checks for win
-4. Accepts player 2 input
+5. If win: Outputs win message with player
+If no win -- continue
+6. Updates board with current player marker
+7. Toggle current player

 ## Installation